About Us

 With a multicultural and multi-generational approach, Lauren has worked in the nonprofit and agricultural training sectors since 1985.
 As MESA's Founder and Executive Director, Lauren has demonstrated leadership in connecting and cultivating sustainable farmers and food systems leaders across the world.
 Under her guidance, MESA has facilitated impactful international training and cultural exchange programs, benefiting over 1000 exchange visitors from 51 nations, and over 300 U.S.-based partner farms and organizations.
 In 2014, Lauren spearheaded an award-winning online platform featuring self-paced, certificate courses in agroecology, organic seed production, and climate resilience.
 During the worldwide Covid-19 pandemic, MESA partnered with mission-aligned nonprofits to adapt and launch USDA-funded projects, including the Agroecology, Farming and Food Pathways (AFFP) program, Training in Applied Agroecology Program (TAAP), Beekeeping Apprentice Program (BAP), and several Community Food Project initiatives, garnering recognition for fostering inclusive learning and advancing sustainable agricultural practices.
 With a career dedicated to global social and environmental development, Lauren's expertise lies in nonprofit management, program development, fundraising, and strategic partnerships, advocating for positive change through her work and affiliations.

-<span class="name">Jacqueline Gauthier</span> <span class="position">Programs & Administration</span>
+Picture of <span class="name">Jacqueline Gauthier</span> <span class="position">Programs & Administration</span>

 Jacqueline Gauthier Programs & Administration